-We deliver Undergraduate and Postgraduate Programmes, across four Colleges, to around 3,000 students.
+We deliver Undergraduate and Master's Programmes, across four Colleges, to around 3,000 students.
 Several more courses are planned for the near future to widen our global reach and access to bright, ambitious, and talented students throughout the region.